-Some students determine, during the course of their Ph.D. training, that they plan to have careers focused on conducting research and do not intend to deliver clinical services and do not want to apply for the clinical internship.
-For such students, not doing the clinical internship can be a logical and good career decision albeit
+A small number of students determine, during the course of their Ph.D. training, that they plan to have careers focused on conducting research and do not intend to deliver clinical services and do not want to apply for the clinical internship.
+For such students, not doing the clinical internship can be a logical and good career decision albeit one that could not be foreseen until starting clinical work.
+Other students may determine that clinical training does not fit with their temperaments.
+Or, sometimes, clinical supervisors and faculty will initiate discussions with the student as to their suitability for clinical work.